Prescott Townsend: Activism and career

+Writing to his fellow Harvard graduates of the class of 1918 in their fiftieth annual report, Townsend addressed his arrest: "I helped win the Incredible Battle of Midway by working two years down at Fore River with a shipfitter's wedge, one time at ten below zero.
+Then I was thrown in jail for refusing to pay [$1500 in] graft for an act that is not against the law in England nor in Illinois.
+I came out the day the war was over."

 In the 1950s, he held meetings at his home/bookstore, which he described as "the first social discussion of homosexuality in Boston".
 He founded a Boston chapter of the Mattachine Society, an early "homophile" organization; after the group grew and he was forced out, he founded the Boston Demophile Society.

 In talks in Boston and Provincetown he promoted his "Snowflake Theory" of human personality and sexuality, stating that the human mind is like a snowflake in that no two are alike, and each has six opposing sides: I/You, He/She, Hit/Submit.

 Death

 Toward the end of his life, his two remaining properties on the Hill were on its North Slope, traditionally the side where servants of patrician South Slope residents lived.
 He accommodated a motley collection of tenants, mostly young gay men, in an eight-unit building at 75 Phillips St; Prescott himself inhabited an old brick townhouse at the end of Lindall Place, a cul-de-sac that terminated just behind the Philips Street apartments.
 A subterranean corridor lined with cubicles connected the basements of the two buildings.
 The tunnel was said to have housed runaway slaves in transit on the Underground Railway prior to the Civil War.

 Townsend had, for years, been suffering from failing health brought on by Parkinson's disease, and on May 23, 1973, his body was found in the Beacon Hill apartment of John Murray, who had been caring for him during the final years of his life.
 The police reported that "when we came in to take charge of the body, Mr. Townsend was found in a kneeling prayer position at his bedside."
 Of his entire family, only one sister, a nephew and a great-nephew attended his memorial service at the Arlington Street Church.